cims-bioko/dsdl-proxy/README.md

   * Start the openhds-tablet application (optional if you're already running it)
   * Login as a supervisor (with the remote server configured)
-  * On the sync screen, reconfigure the server to be http://<proxy>:8082/openhds
+  * On the sync screen, reconfigure the server to be http://&lt;proxy&gt;:8082/openhds
   * Hit the Sync All button

-Note that <proxy> should be the hostname or IP address of the computer running the proxy.
+Note that &lt;proxy&gt; should be the hostname or IP address of the computer running the proxy.

 # Potential Issues